tim-kos/frey/README.md

 ## Todo

- - [ ] Ansible must run from configBase
  - [ ] Tools should be saved under version number only.
 This way different versions of frey can use their own tested tools, while also still being able to share between same frey installs
  - [ ] A project's package.json should refer to a frey version, which should be used, vs the global one.
  - [ ] Consider detecting the User's config dir, and storing tools there, vs having a ~/.frey